 Yet another African moron sent this one.

 It's hilarious to see the change in literacy of these scammers.
 Their original emails were obviously crafted by native English speakers, yet their responses are riddled with obvious grammatical and spelling errors.
 But this email is the usual advance fee scam, where the sucker has to send a small amount of money to allegedly get a large sum of money released to him.
-These scammers get these small payments every day from gullible fools, but the scams amount to billions of dollars collectively that are lost by people who believe the scammers.
+These scammers get these small payments every day from gullible fools, but the scams amount to billions of dollars collectively that are lost by people who fall for the scams.

 After using all the crazy cartoon character names, I wanted to see how really ignorant the African scammers were.
 So I changed my username to something that I thought would immediately be picked up as being bogus by even the dumbest African - "Cunt Licker".
-Surely even a the most stupid dickhead in an Internet in Lagos Nigeria or in Cotonou Benin would realise what this meant.
+Surely even a the most stupid dickhead in an Internet café in Lagos Nigeria or in Cotonou Benin would realise what this meant.
 But no, in early September, just one day after I responded to a scam email under that dreadful username, in came this response.

 One of these idiot scammers went to the trouble of knocking up a fake ATM card in the name of Cunt Licker.
 Obviously he was not a native English speaker, as most of those scammers in Africa are French speakers and those in Europe are predominantly from Bulgaria and Russia.

-It is difficult to believe that idiots fall for these really dumb scams, especially when they purport to come from people such as Barbara Madsen and even the US president's wife Michelle Obama.
+It is difficult to believe that idiots fall for these really dumb scams, especially when they purport to come from people such as Judge Barbara Madsen and even the US president's wife Michelle Obama.
 You have to laugh at these guys for giving it a shot, even when they expose their abject ignorance.
 In short order, I received another one after challenging the scammer to state my real name.
 He replied:

 Then there was the response from the bogus money lender.